LisaHollaus/Chat-based-Travel-Support-App/README.md

 -An Attraction can not be added if another one with the same name & same destination already exists.

 ### Some notes on how to run the code via Terminal:
+1. Create virtual environment, activate and install dependencies
-1. Direct into the Assignment_2/src directory and execute: python -m sockets.server
+2. Direct into the Assignment_2 directory (root directory) and execute: python src.sockets.server
+    (In visual Studio Code I had to use: python -m src.sockets.server)

-2. Execute in a new terminal:
+3. Execute in a new terminal:
-    python -m sockets.client
+    python src.sockets.client
+    (In visual Studio Code I had to use: python -m src.sockets.server) (I recomend to use Pycharm)

-3. Simply follow the Steps in the terminal on the client side
+4. Simply follow the Steps in the terminal on the client side

+- For testing the application, simply run pytest in the root directory

 ### Changes from the initional proposal:
 Overall I made some slight changes to my initional proposal as I realised, that some ideas of mine weren't that practical and could be improved.
 For eample: